 Phishing/Vishing/Smishing.
 Technology or social engineering is used to entice victims to supply personal information (i.e., account numbers, login IDs, passwords, and other verifiable information) that can then be exploited for fraudulent purposes, including identity theft.
 These scams are most often perpetrated through mass e-mails, spoofed websites, phone calls or text messages.

 Stop Foreclosure Scam.
 The perpetrator claims to be able to instantly stop foreclosure proceedings on the victim’s real property.
-The scam often involves the victim deeding the property to the perpetrator who says that the victim will be allowed to rent the property until some predetermined future date when the victim’s credit will have been repaired, and the property will be deeded back to the victim without cost.
+The scam often involves the victim deeding the property to the perpetrator, who says that the victim will be allowed to rent the property until some predetermined future date when the victim’s credit will have been repaired, and the property will be deeded back to the victim without cost.
 Alternatively, the perpetrator may offer the victim a loan to bridge his or her delinquent payments, perhaps even with cash back.
 Once the paperwork is reviewed, the victim finds that his or her property was deeded to the perpetrator.
-A new loan may have been taken out with an inflated property value with cash back to the perpetrator, who now owns the property.
-The property very quickly falls back into foreclosure and the victim/tenant is evicted.
+A new loan may have been taken out with an inflated property value, with cash back to the perpetrator, who now owns the property.
+The property very quickly falls back into foreclosure, and the victim/tenant is evicted.

 ROLE OF CREDIT UNION STAFF.
 Although this is not an exhaustive list, Credit Union staff will be trained to spot the following red flags that are often associated with financial scams: